-In her role as a Vice-Chancellor's Professorial Fellow, Helen is assisting the development of public policy 'think tank' capacity at Monash.
+In her role as a Vice-Chancellor's Professorial Fellow and member of the Monash Business Policy Forum, Helen is assisting the development of public policy 'think tank' capacity at Monash.
 She will also contribute to student leadership programs.

 A distinguished Monash alumnus, John Thwaites is a former Member of the Victorian Parliament who served as Deputy Premier of Victoria and as Minister in portfolios including Health, Planning, Environment, Victorian Communities and as Victoria's first Minister for Climate Change.
 In these portfolios, he was responsible for major reforms in social policy, health, environment and water.
 Since retiring from Parliament, his roles have included Chair of the National Sustainability Council of Australia, the Australian Building Codes Board and the Australian Centre for the Moving Image and infrastructure adviser to Timor-Leste.

 Located in the Monash Sustainability Institute as a Vice-Chancellor's Professorial Fellow, John is Chair of the Institute and Chair of ClimateWorks Australia.